furrtek/SiliconRE/Konami/052591/README.md

 Internally, IR[5] inverts the ALU output when low, IR[4] inverts ALU B, IR[3] inverts ALU A.
 For example, the AND operation has IR[5:3] = 4 = 0b100, performing A&B. The OR operation has IR[5:3] = 3 = 0b011, effectively performing ~(~A&~B).
-If IR[5:3] is lower than 3, arithmetic operations are enabled.
+If IR[5:3] is lower than 3, arithmetic is enabled.

 The ALU result is written to reg B if IR[8] or IR[7] are set.